isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Every object passed as a raw pointer (or iterator) is assumed to be owned by the caller, so that its lifetime is handled by the caller.
-Viewed another way: ownership transfering APIs are relatively rare compared to pointer-passing APIs, so the default is "no ownership transfer."
+Viewed another way: ownership transferring APIs are relatively rare compared to pointer-passing APIs, so the default is "no ownership transfer."

 **See also**: [Argument passing](#Rf-conventional) and [value return](#Rf-T-return).